 • Visit VCU International Admissions for specific admissions requirements for international applicants.

 • Click here for information on the application process and to download the required forms.

-Admission requirements: Candidates must have a master's degree in a related discipline from an accredited program and should have a minimum graduate GPA of 3.0.
+Admission requirements: Admissions requirements for this program are listed in the VCU Graduate Bulletin.
+Applicants for this program must have a master's degree in a related discipline from an accredited program and should have a minimum graduate GPA of 3.0.
 A college course in calculus is desirable.
 In addition, GRE scores in the 75th percentile or above are preferred, with an analytic writing score of 4.5 preferred.
-Evidence of English language proficiency is required for international applicants.

-Deadline for Applications: Applications received by January 15th will receive priority consideration, applications will be accepted on a rolling basis until slots are filled.
+Deadline for Applications: Applications received by January 15th will receive priority consideration.
+Applications may be accepted on a rolling basis until slots are filled.